History of Claressa Shields in Timeline

 June 3, 2023: Retains Undisputed Middleweight Title

-On June 3, 2023, Claressa Shields defeated Maricela Cornejo by unanimous decision at Little Caesars Arena in Detroit, Michigan, to retain her undisputed middleweight title.
+On June 3, 2023, Claressa Shields defeated Maricela Cornejo by unanimous decision at Little Caesars Arena in Detroit, Michigan to retain her undisputed middleweight title.

-August 2023: Shields re-signs with Professional Fighters League
+August 2023: Re-Signed with Professional Fighters League

 2023: Best Boxer ESPY Award